Vibrrra/TUI_Thesis_Typst/template/chapters/figures.typ

 #import "../utils/global.typ" : *
 #figure(
-  caption: [
+  caption: flex-caption(
-    This symbol was found at one the ruins on the Attle Rock.
+    [This symbol was found at one the ruins on the Attle Rock.
-    According to script fragments found near the side, it represents what the Nomai refer to as the _Eye of the Universe_.], )[
+    According to script fragments found near the side, it represents what the Nomai refer to as the _Eye of the Universe_.], [Eye of the Universe]),
+)[
 #image("../../EotU.jpg", width: 50%)
 ]<dd>